AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

 ### Notes
 * I didn't publish the keys such as messaging, agora, firebase web, or even google-services.json.
 So follow the steps (3.
 Setup the app) to add them.
+* Right now, I am working on cleaning up the code

 ## Features